inluvcoding/HycronDiscordBot/README.md

    - Replace `YOUR_BOT_TOKEN_HERE` with your actual bot token

 5. Configure proxies (optional):
-   - Create `proxies.txt` in the same directory as the bot
+   - Proxies are automatically loaded from GitHub when you use `.setproxy on`
-   - Add proxies in format `ip:port` (one per line)
+   - Or manually create `proxies.txt` in format `ip:port` (one per line)
    - Example:
    ```
-   127.0.0.1:1080
+   124.248.168.90:1080
    192.168.1.1:9050
    ```
-   - Bot will auto-detect SOCKS4/SOCKS5

 6. Invite the bot to your server:
    - Go to OAuth2 > URL Generator